 As mentioned above, the course is difficult but also manageable.
 The key to studying at Oxford is to have good time management skills and prepare beforehand.
 I hope this article helped you and answered any questions you might have about Economics and Management.

-We help you craft the perfect Personal Statement, achieve a highly competitive Admissions Test score and teach you how to Interview effectively – covering all areas of your Oxford application.
+Applying to Oxford is immensely competitive and it is crucial that you give yourself the best chance of success.
+We help you craft the perfect Personal Statement, achieve a highly competitive TSA score and teach you how to Interview effectively – covering all areas of your Oxford application.